lcochrane24/PSN-ADC24/readme.txt

 hexfiles - Contains the hex files that need to be flashed onto the DspPic CPU.

-html - Copy of my PSN-ADC24 web page folder at https://www.seismicnet.com/psnadc24/.
+html - This is a copy of the PSN-ADC24 files on my web site https://www.seismicnet.com/psnadc24/

 schematic - Schematics of the board.

 src - Source code files.

+build_info.txt - Information on how to build and test the board.

 Please do not contact me directly regarding building this board.
 For support please use the PSNList Google group at https://groups.google.com/g/psnlist